 Loom lag is a common problem users mention in Reddit discussions and Loom product reviews.
 It refers to audio lagging behind video during playback, but can also manifest in the form of…

 On this page, we’ll explain what Loom lag is, where it comes from, and how you can fix it.
-We’ll also explain why it’s often unfixable - and what your best Loom alternative is if you want to avoid lag at all times.
+We’ll also explain why it’s often unfixable — and what the best Loom alternatives are if you want to avoid lag at all times.

 What is Loom lag?